 Why is it important to include skill sets on a resume?

-One major factor of finding employment is showing hiring managers what skills you have.
+One major factor in finding employment is showing hiring managers what skills you have.
 Your skill sets tell them whether you are qualified for their job opening.
 By incorporating your skills on your resume, you can get an employer's attention, and hopefully, get an interview with their company.